fortunejs/fortune/doc/GETTING_STARTED.md

 $ npm install -g babel
 ```

-*Note: if the above did not work, you will probably need root permissions, so try running it with `sudo`.*
+*Note: if the above did not work, you probably don't have permissions, [here are workarounds](https://docs.npmjs.com/getting-started/fixing-npm-permissions).*

 Then install Fortune from the command-line: